-Makeup of Multiple Various Business Various Business Mixed Business Shared Functional Methods

-Controlling Contracts of the Components - All Components - All Components - Some Administrative

-Entity's Same Labor-Intensive with Programmatic- with Programmatic- or Personnel

-Business (Equivalent) or Residential- Residential-Building Performing

-Components Type of Service Building Costs Costs and Some Different Duties for

-Labor-Intensive Different Business

-Components (not

-in Direct Care)

-Payroll Department

-Allowable Units of Service Cost-to-Cost Cost-to-Cost Total-Cost-Less- Time Study - Number of payroll

-Allocation Facility-Cost^ checks issued for

-Methods Labor Costs Total-Cost-Less- , each business

-Facility-Cost^ Labor Costs component during

-Salaries the reporting period

-Labor Costs Purchasing

-Department -

-Salaries Number of purchase

-orders processed

-during the reporting

-period for each

-business component
+Makeup of Controlling Entity's Business Components Multiple Contracts of the Same (Equivalent) Type of Service Various Business Components - All Labor-Intensive Various Business Components - All with Programmatic- or Residential- Building Costs Mixed Business Components - Some with Programmatic- or Residential- Building Costs and Some Labor-Intensive Shared Administrative Personnel Performing Different Duties for Different Business Components (not in Direct Care) Functional Methods Allowable Allocation Methods Units of Service Cost-to-Cost Labor Costs Salaries Cost-to-Cost Total-Cost-Less- Facility-Cost^ Labor Costs Salaries Total-Cost-Less- Facility-Cost^ Labor Costs Time Study Payroll Department - Number of payroll checks issued for each business component during the reporting period Purchasing Department - Number of purchase orders processed during the reporting period for each business component method that does.
+If none of the listed methods reasonably reflect the provider's actual operations, contact the LTSS Customer Information and Training Team at PFD-LTSS@hhs.texas.gov for further instructions.

 Providers may use any of the methods listed as appropriate for the makeup of their business organization.
-If one of the approved methods does not provide a reasonable reflection of the provider's actual operations, the provider must use a method that does.
-If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the HHSC PFD Customer Service Center at PFD-LTSS@hhs.texas.gov for further instructions.
+If one of the approved methods does not reasonably reflect the provider's actual operations, the provider must use a

-^{} See 1 TAC Section 355.105(b)(2)(B)(i) for time study requirements.
+See 1 TAC Section 355.105(b)(2)(B)(i) for time study requirements.